Digital-Thor/FountCouver/README.md

 **Meteor Learning Goal**

-Plot map coordinates on Google Maps for drinking fountains in Vancouver, BC using
+Mark the locations on Google Maps of public drinking fountains in Vancouver BC using

     http://data.vancouver.ca/datacatalogue/drinkingFountains.htm